MicrosoftDocs/visualstudio-docs/docs/sharepoint/localizing-sharepoint-solutions.md

 9. In the **Location** box, prepend a culture ID folder to the Location path, such as *de-DE\\\<Project Item Name>.resources.dll*.

-10. If your solution does not already reference the `System.Web` assembly, add a reference to it, and add a directive in your code to <xref:System.Web>.
+10. If your solution doesn't already reference the `System.Web` assembly, add a reference to it, and add a directive in your code to <xref:System.Web>.

 11. Locate all hard-coded strings in your code that are visible to users, such as UI text, errors, and message text.
 Replace them with a call to the <xref:System.Web.HttpContext.GetGlobalResourceObject%2A> method using the following syntax: